Department of Mathematics

 Stochastic models of vesicular transport and delivery

 NEW!
-Paul C. Bressloff Stochastic Processes in Cell Biology Interdisciplinary Applied Mathematics (Springer) Due: Summer (2014)
+Paul C. Bressloff Stochastic Processes in Cell Biology Interdisciplinary Applied Mathematics (Springer) August (2014)

 Paul C. Bressloff Waves in Neural Media: From Single Neurons to Neural Fields Lecture Notes on Mathematical Modelling in the Life Sciences (Springer) Published (2014)